I want a Christmas with my mom and dad

 and is exactly what they wanted, or needed,

-and Mass and the choir and the cold,
+and the cold and the choir and the Mass,

-(to get the good children to go to bed)
+(to get the good children to go to sleep)

 I want to wait, just wait in the darkness